-Over time, Adobe added more and more features like face recognition, printing, web sharing, sync to mobile devices, mobile versions, etc. However, all these features added complexity to the software and to the users’ workflow.
-These features also made the application a bit, how should I put it?
-Fat and slow.
+Over time, Adobe added more and more features like face recognition, printing, web sharing, sync to mobile devices, mobile versions, etc. However, all these extra features added complexity to Lightroom.
+That’s why Lightroom became quite fat and slow.

-Yes, the constant complaint about Lightroom through all 2016 and most of 2017 was that Lightroom was very slow, even in maxed-out computers, Windows or Mac.
+The constant complaint about Lightroom through all 2016 and most of 2017 was that Lightroom was very slow.
+This was true even in maxed-out computers, both Windows or Mac.

 Come October 2017 and Adobe released two versions of the desktop application:

 - Lightroom Classic CC.
 This is the software we all know, along with a few more features and, most importantle, performance improvements.
-This application still relies on your images being accessible locally, and you’re responsible for backing up your images and catalogue.
+This version relies on your images being accessible locally.
+This means that you’re responsible for backing up your images and catalog.

 - Lightroom CC.
-This is a new application, with a stripped down feature set and interface but with heavy support from the Adobe cloud, which backs up your images and catalog on the web.
-Since it has less features, it’s even faster than the Classic.
+This is a new application, with a stripped down feature set and interface.
+It relies on heavy support from the Adobe cloud, which backs up your images and catalog on the web.
+It has less features so it’s faster than the Classic.

 What do I think of them?
 Well, the Classic version is what we’ve known for around 10 years and it’s great!
-However, the new Lightroom CC is what I love.
+Me?
+I love the new Lightroom CC!
 I’ve actually loved it for 6 months now.

-Lightroom CC has the same interface and mechanics (upload your raw file, forget about backups) as Lightroom Mobile and Web, as well as their speed and ease of use with the most frequently used features like:
+Lightroom CC has the same interface and mechanics (upload your raw file, forget about backups) as Lightroom Mobile.
+Adobe kept their speed and ease of use with the most frequently used features like:

 Which version should you use?